Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7 - Chapter 8 - Chapter 9

 Ship in moonlight

-The Slave Dancer contains many portraits of memory able people.
+The Slave Dancer contains many portraits of memorable people.
 The process of recalling or creating memorable details about individuals is called characterization.
 The personalities of people in a book can be conveyed by

 - what the author states directly about the character